Milwaukee Astronomical Society

 How to observe a meteor shower

 • Shower is a terrible misnomer: Never expect a "shower."
 The peak of most of the best showers is maybe 50 per hour with 100 per hour the best.
-So with maybe 1-2 meteors per minute it's so more of a drizzle.
+So with maybe 1-2 meteors per minute it's no more of a drizzle.

 For the general public you should ignore most of the so-called showers.
 The two we recommend, however, are the Perseids which peak on August 12th and the Geminids which peak on December 13th and 14th.